 (References:Chen H.-L., Burns L.D.
 (2006) Environmental analysis of textile products: Clothing and Textiles Research Journal, 24 (3), pp. 248-261; Council for Textile Recycling.
 (2003).
 Don’t overlook textiles.
 Retrieved August 16, 2010,

-http://textilerecycle.org/ctrinfo.html; 1.
+from http://textilerecycle.org/ctrinfo.html; 1.
 Bangkok Post.
 (2010).
 Mylife living green - ATTITUDES MUST CHANGE

 The Post Publishing Public Company Limited.
 All Rights Reserved; Cirillo, J.(2007).
 Reduce, Reuse, Recycle.
 Beverage World, 126(1779), 58.
 Retrieved August 18, 2010, from ABI/INFORM Global.
 (Document ID: 1370720891).)